solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 ### React Native Expo

-Expo is an open-source collection of tools and libraries that wrap around React Native, much like Next.js is a framework built on top of React.
+Expo is an open-source platform for making universal native apps for Android, iOS, and the web that wrap around React Native, much like Next.js is a framework built on top of React.

 Expo consists of three main parts: